 Gifts that Provide Income: You may wish to make a gift, but you may feel you cannot afford to give us an asset because it provides you with annual income.
 Gift annuities and other forms of life income can offer current income, a significant tax deduction, and the assurance that you are providing for the School of Nursing in the future.

 Charitable Remainder Trusts: Charitable remainder trusts will be credited at the face value of the gift at the time it is made, provided the remainder designation to Carolina is irrevocable.
 Revocable charitable remainder trusts (those which allow revocation or modification of the charitable beneficiary) will be counted as a special gift type that will count in the campaign.

 Gifts of Real Estate: Real estate can make a valuable gift.
 No capital gains tax is due when you donate appreciated real estate; you are entitled to an income tax deduction in the amount of the appreciated value of the real estate; and you avoid estate taxes on the appreciated asset.

 Gifts of Whole Life Insurance: In order for a life insurance policy to be counted as a gift, the University (or one of its affiliated foundations) must be the owner and beneficiary of the policy.
 Gifts of whole life insurance will be credited at the cash value of the insurance policy at the time it is given.
 Annual premium payments will also be credited.

-Contact the University of North Carolina at Chapel Hill, Office of Gift Planning, 208 West Franklin Street, Campus Box 6100, Chapel Hill 27599-6100, for more information or visit http://giving.unc.edu/index.htm.
+More information: giving.unc.edu, or contact the University of North Carolina at Chapel Hill, Office of Gift Planning, 208 West Franklin Street, Campus Box 6100, Chapel Hill 27599-6100.